 For market research, you can use secondary sources such as reports, surveys and publications covering your region and industry.
-There is a wealth of information available from government sources such as Statistics Canada, Canada Business Network and provincial and local agencies.
+There is a wealth of information available from government sources such as Statistics Canada, the Business and Industry section of Canada.ca, and provincial and local agencies.

 You can also conduct your own research (or hire a marketing research firm to do it on your behalf).
 This could include conducting interviews, focus groups or surveys.